 We estimate the impact of changes in family income (resulting from the EITC expansions) on child cognitive achievement.
-Our estimation strategy is based on the fact that low- to middle-income families benefitted substantially from expansions of the EITC in the late-1980s and mid-1990s while higher-income families did not.
+Our estimation strategy is based on the fact that low to middle income families benefitted substantially from expansions of the EITC in the late-1980s and mid-1990s while higher income families did not.
+To the extent that income affects child achievement, we should observe relative improvements in the test scores of children from families benefitting the most from the EITC expansions.